 Can I eat Subway while pregnant?
 Usually yes if the sandwich is toasted until the deli meat is steaming hot or 165°F. Usually skip or rethink cold deli meat, premade tuna or chicken salad fillings, raw sprouts, and any order with unclear counter handling.
-Do now: ask for thorough heat, eat it promptly, and use Doola's food checker when the exact ingredients change the answer.
+Do now: ask for thorough heat, eat it promptly, and use Doola's food checker when the exact order changes the answer.

 Source basis: This guide cross-checks the practical answer against CDC, FoodSafety.gov and the full references listed below.